hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 ```

 ####  Define the folder as a designated space for R libraries
-**Environment variables** are, in short, are variables that describe the environment in which programs run, and they are typically predefined for a given computer or cluster that you are on.
+**Environment variables** are, in short, variables that describe the environment in which programs run, and they are typically predefined for a given computer or cluster that you are on.
 You can reset them to customize the environment.

 Let's see the full list of environment variables on O2: